alisazarina/alisazarina/README.md

 I'm passionate about building thoughtful, user-centric solutions—especially at the intersection of design, technology, and business.
 Whether it’s developing a prototype, collaborating with like-minded tech enthusiasts, or diving into data, I love solving problems that make an impact.

 🚀 My journey so far includes:
-- AI/ML and automation projects
+- Cross-platform mobile & web applications
 - Real-world tech initiatives
 - An international exchange in Germany